w3c-fedid/FedCM/redirects.md

 ```

 The [directed basic profile](directed_basic_profile.md) is signed into a JWT and then returned back to the relying party which can effectively get the user logged in.
 Here is [an example](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL2FjY291bnRzLmlkcC5jb20iLCJzdWIiOiIxMTAxNjk0ODQ0NzQzODYyNzYzMzQiLCJhdWQiOiJodHRwczovL2V4YW1wbGUuY29tIiwiaWF0IjoiMjM0MjM0MiIsIm5hbWUiOiJTYW0gRyIsImVtYWlsIjoic2prbGQyMDkzQGdtYWlsLmNvbSIsImVtYWlsX3ZlcmlmaWVkIjoidHJ1ZSIsInByb2ZpbGUiOiJodHRwczovL2FjY291bnRzLmdvb2dsZS5jb20vZGVmYXVsdC1hdmF0YXIucG5nIn0.3fGpHH5IeL2fDxbToBLE2DWDf6hfHU5YfiSdfqRGlIA) of what a signed JWT looks like for the payload above.

+One of the most basic things that we could do to classify federation is to detect patterns in HTTP requests.

+Because a significant part of federation is deployed over well-established protocols (e.g. OpenID, SAML), their HTTP profile is somewhat easy to spot.
+For example, for OpenID Connect requests/responses we could look at HTTP requests that have:

+- a **client_id** parameter
+- a **redirect_uri** parameter
+- a **scope** parameter
+- an accompanying **.well-known/openid-configuration** configuration

+Responses can be matched when they match:

+- a redirect to the previously used **redirect_uri**
+- an **id_token** parameter

+It is an active area of investigation to determine:

+1. which and how many of these patterns we would want to use (too few and you over-classify, too many and you under-classify),
+1. whether the same approach would work for other protocols (e.g. SAML).
+1. whether we need an opt-in / explicit API and if so which (e.g. perhaps a special URL marker, like a reserved URL parameter or a scheme)

 ## The Authorization API